hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

 - **S-55:** VAT (Length: 20, Bytes: 20)
   - **Description:** Value Added Tax (VAT) amount associated with the order which is generally about 10%.
-  - **Additional Information:** This field is used to represent the specific VAT amount applicable to the order.
-**Note:** The VAT field should indeed include the Item Sales Tax.
+  - **Note:** The VAT field should indeed include the Item Sales Tax.

 - **S-56:** Total Price (JPY) (Length: 20, Bytes: 20)
 {% hint style="danger" %}